mrubinst757/academic-kickstart/content/post/synth-bias/index.md

 ---
-title: The Linear Factor Model and Synthetic Controls
+title: The Linear Factor Model and the Bias of Synthetic Controls
 date: 2020-05-24
 math: true
 diagram: false